MANUFACTURING IMPROVEMENT MADE EASY BY VORNE

 Downtime Reporting and Analysis

 Data without action is waste.
 Once you are collecting accurate downtime data, you need a simple and effective way to review it, gain insights, and use them to improve your operations.
-Downtime reporting is a feature that almost always included in downtime tracking software.
+Downtime reporting is a feature that is almost always included in downtime tracking software.
 Let’s explore some compelling ways to visualize equipment downtime.

 Downtime Events and Reasons